Rainbow-Dreamer/musicpy_docs/docs/Musicpy Quickstart and Cheat Sheet.md

 # Cheat Sheet
 (in case you import musicpy as `from musicpy import *`)

-Note: the chord type of muscipy has a `interval` attribute which is the list of the length of bars between the starts of each 2 adjacent notes of the chord, please don't confuse this with the music theory's interval which is a difference in pitch between 2 notes (e.g. major third, semitone).
+Note1: the chord type of muscipy has a `interval` attribute which is the list of the length of bars between the starts of each 2 adjacent notes of the chord, please don't confuse this with the music theory's interval which is a difference in pitch between 2 notes (e.g. major third, semitone).
 In the cheat sheet we'll use `music intervals` to denote the music theory's interval.

+Note2: the default indexing is 0-based for all functions unless 1-based is mentioned.

 |                        functionality                         |                     syntax (recommended)                     |                         alternatives                         |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |